Families of jets of arc type and higher (co)dimensional Du Val singularities: Higher compound Du Val singularities

 \begin{definition} We say that $x \in X$ is a \emph{higher compound Du Val} (hcDV) \emph{singularity} if, for some $r \ge 0$, the variety $Y \subset X$ cut out by $r$ general hyperplane sections through $x$ has a hDV singularity at $x$.
 (Alternatively, one could call these singularities \emph{compound higher Du Val singularities.}) \end{definition}

 A straightforward adaptation of \cref{p:cDV} gives the following property.

 \begin{proposition} Let $x \in X$ be an isolated locally complete intersection singularity of dimension $d \ge 3$ and embedding codimension $e$.
-Then the following are equivalent: \begin{enumerate} \item $x \in X$ is a hcDV singularity. \item $\mld_x(X) = d-e$, and for every divisor $E$ over $X$ computing $\mld_x(X)$ we have $\ord_E(\fm_x) = 1$ and $E$ computes $\mld_x(X,(d-e-1)\{x\})$. \end{enumerate} In particular, isolated hcDV singularities are singularities of maximal embedding codimension. \end{proposition}
+Then the following are equivalent: \begin{enumerate} \item $x \in X$ is a hcDV singularity. \item $\mld_x(X) = d-e$, and for every divisor $E$ over $X$ computing $\mld_x(X)$ we have $\ord_E(\fm_x) = 1$ and $E$ computes $\mld_x(X,(d-e-1)\{x\})$. \end{enumerate} In particular, isolated hcDV singularities are normal locally complete intersection singularities of maximal embedding codimension, according to \cref{d:max-ecodim}. \end{proposition}

 \begin{theorem} Let $x \in X$ be an isolated hcDV singularity.
 Then the function $\Psi_m^x$ is surjective, hence a bijection, for all $m \gg 1$. \end{theorem}